-If you’re not wanting to camp, instead contact the Kimberley Croc Motel.
-Book a Pampered Pet Package in one of their pet-friendly rooms, with access to the “pet ensuite”, bedding and food bowl included, plus a complimentary “doggy bag” for your pet.
-Rooms are limited, so it’s recommended to book in advance.
+If you’re not wanting to camp, instead book one of the pet-friendly queen rooms at the Kimberley Croc Motel.
+Access to a “pet ensuite” is included, plus bedding, food bowl and a complimentary “doggy bag”.
+Pet-friendly rooms are limited, so it’s recommended to book well in advance.

 Other pet-friendly camping spots out of town include Lake Argyle Caravan Park, El Questro Wilderness Park, Wyndham Caravan Park and Parry Creek Farm Caravan Park, near Wyndham.

 Head Next To

 About the Author